-The costs of backups example - medium sized business
+The costs of backups example - medium-sized business

 Let's say we have a company that has 100 users and does about $20 million in revenue.
-They have 5 terabytes of data that needs to be backed up.
+They have 5 terabytes of data that need to be backed up.
 They're in the healthcare industry and require long-term data storage.